 Looking for the best camera for streaming?
 You're in the right place.
 Streaming your video game footage on platforms like Twitch, Mixer, Facebook and YouTube Live has become big business.
-Streaming allows gamers to show a live feed of the game they are playing, while speaking over the top, often with a camera showing their face as they play.
+Streaming allows gamers to show a live feed of the game they are playing, while speaking over the top, often with a webcam camera showing their face as they play.
 And with more us being forced to spend more time at home due to COVID-19, it makes sense to gather with friends in the online world.

 Some of the biggest YouTubers and Twitch streamers are hugely successful, having built up an army of followers and subscribers who avidly watch their gameplay.
 Some have even made a lucrative career from it.
 If you want to get involved, you'll need to pick up the best camera for streaming you can find for your needs and budget..

 The best cameras for streaming: What to look for